agarun/ruby-muvy/README.md

 ### Getting Started

 #### macOS
+You can use `ffmpeg -v`, `convert -v`, or `youtube-dl --version` at the terminal to check if you already have the binaries.

 If you don't already have FFmpeg, ImageMagick, or youtube-dl installed, you can download all of them with [Homebrew](https://brew.sh/).
-You can use `ffmpeg -v`, `convert -v`, or `youtube-dl --version` at the terminal to check if you've already got them.

-With Homewbrew, just bring up a terminal session and type:
+With Homebrew, just bring up a terminal session and type:

 ```sh
 $ brew install ffmpeg
 $ brew install imagemagick